 What about the reinforcement?

 There are many reinforcement fibers used in composites, with glass fiber being used the most.
 However, for specific high levels of performance, advanced fibers such as kevlar or carbon fiber are used.
 They offer good properties, but of course, for a higher price.

 Inside the family of glass fiber, there are many “styles” of reinforcement.
 Depending on the molding process and the strength requirements of the product, there are many options.
-Glass fiber can be applied with random fiber orientation in the form of chopped strand mat.
-There are also lightweight textile fabrics, heavy woven materials, knitted fabrics and unidirectional fabrics all of which serve specific purposes in composite design.
+Glass fiber can be applied with random fiber orientation in the form of a chopped strand mat.
+There are also lightweight textile fabrics, heavy woven materials, knitted fabrics, and unidirectional fabrics all of which serve specific purposes in composite design.

-To maximize the benefit to cost ratio of composite products, the component materials must be custom tailored for the application.
+To maximize the benefit-to-cost ratio of composite products, the component materials must be custom tailored for the application.

 And what about the aggregates and the fillers?

 In addition to the polyester resin and glass fibers, aggregates and/or fillers can be used in the production of the GRP pipes.
-The aggregate that is added to the fiberglass/resin laminate is generally a siliceous sand complying with special requirements.
+The aggregate that is added to the fiberglass/resin laminate is generally siliceous sand complying with special requirements.
 Such pipe is called Reinforced Plastic Mortar Pipe (RPMP).

 The filler is a compound generally added directly to the matrix before building the laminate.
 It serves to improve different properties of the pipe (thixotropic agents, fire retardant, pigment, etc.).

 Are you interested in getting more information?
 Do you have questions or doubts?